theopolisme/fast-courses/README.md

 # fast-courses

-*A better way to discover Stanford courses.*
+*A better way to search Stanford courses.*

 ExploreCourses, Carta, Edusalsa, etc. are slow.
 FastCourses is fast.